Identify | Disrupt |

 Q: Who operates the Program?

-Q: Who can post a bounty?
+Q: Who can post a Bounty?

-Governments, law enforcement agencies, and private entities can post bounties for verified cybercrime cases.
-Each bounty request must include supporting evidence and legal approval, and is reviewed and approved by a multi-stakeholder Review Board before publication on the platform.
+Governments, law enforcement agencies, and private entities can post Bounties for verified cybercrime cases.
+Each Bounty request must include supporting evidence and legal approval, and is reviewed and approved by a multi-stakeholder Review Board before publication on the Platform.

 -